yugedata/Options_Data_Science/README.md

 Options_Data_Science

-Disclosure: Most files in this repo are under maintenance,
+Disclosure: 1.
+Most files in this repo are under maintenance,
                REFER only to mine.py, make_files.py, token_refresh.py

+            2. If you want stock data simultanously, run test_trade.py. it is not finished though

 Description: